Namrata2615/Face-Recognition-System_Updated/README.md

 2)Extract negative images from lfw dataset.

+3)Dataloader Pipeline is created.

-3)Splitting data into train and test split.
+4)Splitting data into train and test split.

-4)Applying Siamese neural network and facenet algorithm for face similarity match for facial recognition(identification) and verification purpose.
+5)Applying Siamese neural network and facenet algorithm for face similarity match for facial recognition(identification) and verification purpose.

-5)Creating the Model.
+6)Creating the Model.

-6)Creating object file for the model(siamesemodelv2.h5).
+7)Creating object file for the model(siamesemodelv2.h5).

 NOTE :